The Top 30 Most Valuable Football Cards Of All Time

 waterfield-leaf

-PSA has graded around 300 copies of his rookie card (although only 11 of the ones with white lettering).
+PSA has graded around 300 copies of his rookie card (although only 11 have white lettering).

-A Mint copy will cost near $15K, but lower-grade versions in good to very good condition can be found for under $100
+A Mint copy will cost nearly $15K, but lower-grade versions in good to very good condition can be found for under $100

 Known as one of the best passers, punters, and place-kickers in the NFL, Waterfield was an all-around great.

-He won the MVP award and NFL Championship game in his rookie campaign in 1945.
+He won the MVP award and the NFL Championship game in his rookie campaign of 1945.

-Waterfield took the Rams to three straight title games from 1949 to 1951, winning the Championship in 1951.
-He led the NFL in passing in 1946 and 1951, a two time Touchdown leader and Pro Football Hall of Famer.
+Waterfield led the Rams to three straight title games from 1949 to 1951, winning the Championship in 1951.
+He led the NFL in passing in 1946 and 1951, was a two-time Touchdown leader, and is a Pro Football Hall of Famer.

 1948 Leaf - Leo Nomellini (RC)